 Write a second SELECT statement that uses the first SELECT statement in its FROM clause.
 The main query should return two columns: the customer's email address and the largest order for that customer.
-To do this, you can group the result set by the email_address.
+To do this, you can group the result set by the email address.
+Sort the result set by the largest order in descending sequence.